edisonlee0212/EvoEngine-RayTracer-Archived/README.md

-# RayTracerFacility
+# EvoEngine
-RayTracerFacility is a module of EvoEngine that provides a simple ray tracer with path tracing based on OptiX 7 and CUDA.
+EvoEngine is a module of EvoEngine that provides a simple ray tracer with path tracing based on OptiX 7 and CUDA.
 It also provide per-triangle illumination estimator for meshes that is used on my procedural sorghum projects.

 ## Getting Started
 The project is a CMake project.
 For project editing, code inspections, Visual Studio 2017 or 2019 is recommanded.
 Simply clone/download the project files and open the folder as project in Visual Studio and you are ready.